SiaFoundation/siad/modules/renter/README.md

 the entire file using nothing more than the sector root of the leading chunk.

 The linkfiles health and integrity is maintained by the repair subsystem.
-Linkfiles are designed to look at act as typical siafiles, including being visible to the repair subsystem, which means the overall overhead for managing and protecting these files is minimal.
+Linkfiles are designed to look and act as typical siafiles, including being visible to the repair subsystem, which means the overall overhead for managing and protecting these files is minimal.
 The leading chunk is a 1-of-N siafile, and the fanout chunks are all stored together in a single siafile that has